 We have done our best at Sales Beacon to avoid the downfalls that many in business have attributed to remote work andcollaboration.
 Here are some of the tools we use to keep the train rolling:

-- Cisco Spark:
+- Cisco Teams:

 Being separated by thousands of kilometers doesn’t mean that we can’t be working together on the same things.
 With Cisco Spark, our main collaboration and messaging platform, we can work simultaneously on projects, just like people would who work in the same office space.
 All our apps are integrated to fully enable our use of team workspaces for conversations, sharing and staying connected.
 Time-sensitive items can be worked on around-the-clock if needed with many people contributing in different time zones.

 - WebEx virtual meetings:We use Cisco WebEx for all our meetings.
 It’s a breeze to install and simple to get familiar with.
 Whether it’s a one-on-one chat or a 10-person boardroom talk, WebEx lets us all contribute vocally, with visuals or with real-time messaging.
 Files and drawings are all there in the space wherever we message and meet.
 Some critics of remote collaboration suggest that this form of meeting discourages open conversation and brainstorming.
 We strongly disagree!
 We find that by allowing different modes of adding comments and notes during meetings, people are much less inhibited about offering thoughts, ideas and radical proposals.
 Some people are shy in person but that goes away in a virtual meeting.
 People really get engaged and involved in a big way.